-Maybe limit your time with certain family members to just holidays and birthdays if you find that they bring you down on a regular basis.
+If certain family members shows signs of being a toxic person, maybe limit your time with them to just holidays and birthdays, especially if you find that they bring you down on a regular basis.

 Chances are, if you feel this way about a family member, there are other people in the family who feel the same way.

 4. Don’t feel guilty about cutting negative people from your life.

 You have to do what is best for you.
 The positive effects this will have on your life will outweigh the negative.

 5. Don’t argue with the negative people, or get drawn into their drama.

 Just decrease the time you spend with them.
 Fade out.